numericalalgorithmsgroup/LAPACK_Examples/README.md

 Once you've taken a copy of the repository, you'll find these items:
   * interface_blocks    - a directory containing a few Fortran module files used when compiling the rest of the example source
-  * aux                 - a small set of auxiliary routines used by the example programs, for sorting and printing results
+  * auxiliary           - a small set of auxiliary routines used by the example programs, for sorting and printing results
   * examples/source     - source code of individual LAPACK examples
   * examples/data       - input data files, one needed by each LAPACK example